• Home

 Response Range: The column labeled Response Range shows qualitative results using a hand-held magnetic wand.
 These are shown as Inert (diamagnetic), Weak, Moderate, Strong, Drag and Pick Up responses.

-Standardized Testing: These responses are standardized to a 1/2"X1/2" N52 grade NIB cylinder.
+Standardized Testing: These responses are standardized to a 1/2"X1/2" N52 grade NIB cylinder magnet.
 The standard testing distance between the magnet and surface of the gem is about 1/2" (or less for very weakly magnetic gems).
 For Moderate responses, discrimination from Weak or Strong responses is subjective, as response ranges overlap.

 Measurements of gem magnetic susceptibility per unit volume, or volume magnetic susceptibility, are represented in standard units as "SI" (Systeme International d'Unites, or International System of Units) times ten to the minus 6th power.
 For example, 50 SI X 10(-6) = .000050 SI.
 This notation permits us to avoid placing decimal points within our measurements of weak paramagnetism.
 For details on how volume magnetic susceptibility is calculated from loss-of-weight measurements, see Hoover 2008.